ajaynomics/free-exchange/README.md

             * US jurisdictions with 'living wage' laws have higher unemployment than those that don't
         * economists universally (> 85%) agree about the effects of minimum wage laws on unemployment
             * but minimum wage laws are set by government, facing political considerations
       * just as a price set below the market level leads to a deterioration of the quality of the product, minimum wage laws deteriorate the quality of the goods and services derived from labour subject to wage controls
       * minimum wage laws generally have a _differential impact_ on minority groups
           * _black Americans are impaired by minimum wage laws becuse they enable racists to hire less-productive workers without facing consequences in the market_
           * without a minimum wage law, racist employers are hurting themselves by allowing their competitors to hire more productive, less-expensive workers
           * minimum wage laws generally correlate with higher black unemployment
   * Chapter 12: Special Problems in Labor Markets
+      * Unemployment Statistics
+          * unemployment statistics exclude children, and those who are unemployed by choice, such as housewives and retired individuals, hospital patients, people serving in the military or prison inmates
+          * different countries have different 'full' employment rates depending on composition of the local economy
+          * _transient_ unemployment must be distinguished from _long-term_ unemployment
+          * unemployment due to technological displacement may be beneficial to society beyond immediate frictions
+      * Working Conditions
+          * better working conditions represent a benefit to the employee and form part of their remuneration
+          * therefore, **better working conditions meas less monetary pay**
+          * these initiatives are usually politically driven, _despite_ the economic consequences
+          * liberal economic policies that drive growth are the best way to make improvements _simultaneously_ for workers and consumers
+          * Safety Laws
+              * third-party effects deserve consideration &ndash; there is a role for regulating road safety, mass transit operations, and environmental effects
+              * beyond this, safety laws to protect the consumer represent _increased cost_ and _reduced choice_ for
+                those consumers, who do not have the option to purchase what they may consider a more optimal allocation of resources
+              * 'safety' is a tradeoff consideration, not an objective standard
+          * Child Labor Laws
+              * child labor laws were historically passed to protect a vulnerable group unable to protect their own interests
+              * modern child labor laws are typically union driven to exclude a source of potential competition
+              * rules against unpaid internships, for example, are keeping adolescents out of paying jobs in airconditioned offices
+          * Hours of Work
+              * different countries have different cultures about work and vacation, and it makes it particularly challenging to impose universal standards
+              * higher labor costs translate into reduced investment, reduced employment, and increased consumer costs
+          * Third World Countries
+              * developed countries have better conditions, period &ndash; there is not special reason to scrutinize the lower labor standards in less developed countries
+              * the issue is which policies will allow the workers in poor countries to improve their prospects, rather than 'match' the developed world
+              * wages and working conditions in developing countries improve when liberal economic policies drive competition for local labor
+      * Collective Bargaining
+          * Employer Organizations
+              * historically, it was _employers_ tat organized to control pay and working conditions, similar to baseball today
+              * that there are re-allocations between employers and employees does not mean that the losses to employees are the most important economic effect, which remains efficient allocation on the whole
+              * whether employer-set rates are higher or lower than the market rate, the result is higher unemployment because of the overall increase in inefficiency
+              * the biggest practical issue for these cartels is the incentive for members to break the agreements out of self interest
+          * Labor Unions
+              * artificially higher wages means artifically higher prices to consumers, resulting to inefficient allocation
+              * unions are accountable to their membership, not to those without a job willing to do the job without additional benefits, or to society, that benefits from lower prices
+      * Exploitation
+          * there is no definition and it ultimately turns on a subjective opinion about what people 'deserve'
+          * left to market forces, allocation is driven by the best interest of the collective, not individual subjective whim
+          * business owners face the brunt of losses in economic economic activity, not employees
+          * the real question is which mechanism is best situated to account for individual views on 'exploitation'
+              * in the market, each person votes with their dollars based on their views, and the invisible hand guides the outcome
+              * through government, a small, vocal group coerces the broader population into a less-efficient arrangement that does not reflect the interest of the people
+          * the best defence against exploitation is healthy competition in the marketplace, in which business owners are in competition to hire workers
+          * Job Security
+              * job security rules are intended to reduce unemployment, but by increasing the cost of employment, they increase unemployment
+              * the 'efficiency' of modern capitalism is the chase after what is new and better
+              * 'job-for-life' is not desirable for employees or for society &ndash; churn is a key driver of new ideas
+              * laws (ie, agriculture) that were enacted at a time of food security have long outlasted their usefulness and today represent a subsidy to a political class
+      * Occupational Licensing
+          * licensing requirements are just another cost on labour that reduces employment and increases prices to consumers
+          * legal and medical licensing represent the typical overgrowth of self-regulation into bodies that are glorified unions protecting the interests of its constituencies
+          * whether licensing actually protects the consumers in proportion to their economic misallocation is the real tradeoff question
 * PART IV: TIME AND RISK
     * Chapter 13: Investment
     * Chapter 14: Stocks, Bonds and Insurance